maki-chan/pthfree/README.md

 Introduction
 ------------

-Notifies you via mail about new freeleech torrents from PTH.
+Notifies you about new freeleech torrents from PTH.

 The following command will request every freeleech torrent currently on PTH via its API and checks if you were already notified about the freeleech torrent in the past.
-If you weren't, the application sends you an email that you should look at the freeleech section at PTH.
+If you weren't, the application sends you a notification that you should look at the freeleech section at PTH.

 Installation
 ------------